Dullage/MarkdownToPublicLink/readme.md

 # MarkdownToPublicLink
-A leightweight web app to crete public URLs for Markdown files.
+A lightweight web app to create public URLs for Markdown files.

 Having switched from using Evernote to Markdown files I missed the ability to create a public links to notes (and for that link to be kept up to date with any changes to the note).
 I created this app to fill that need.